First-Year Studies (FRST) Program

 - FRST 2310 –Algebraic Problem Solving (counts as a Q1 and GNM; some sections will carry W2 credit)

 In addition to FRST-acronym courses, the University also offers other courses in program studies and in general studies that are designed especially for first-year students.
 These courses are labeled with an "F" attribute (appropriate for first-year students) so that students and their preceptors can identify them easily.
 These include special sectons of the following courses taught by faculty members who have participated in a special, First-year Studies institute: A comprehensive list of F-designated courses is available from the FRST Coordinator, and courses are listed online for each term.
-Regularly offered F-designated courses include some sections of course like the following:
+Regularly offered F-designated courses include some sections of courses like the following:

 - COMM1201- Introduction to Mass Communication